-• indexFile < Index file for atom selection (GROMACS "ndx" format) >
+indexFile < Index file for atom selection (GROMACS "ndx" format) > Context: global

-Description: This option reads an index file (usually with a .ndx extension) as produced by the make\ndx tool of GROMACS.
-This keyword may be repeated to load multiple index files: the same group name cannot appear in multiple index files.
+Description: This option reads an index file (usually with a .ndx extension) as produced by the make_ndx tool of GROMACS.
+This keyword may be repeated to load multiple index files.
+A group with the same name may appear multiple times, as long as it contains the same indices in identical order each time: an error is raised otherwise.
 The names of index groups contained in this file can then be used to define atom groups with the indexGroup keyword.
 Other supported methods to select atoms are described in 9.4.